Buying an affordable life insurance policy can be quite challenging for a smoker.

 Another reason nicotine users pay higher insurance premiums is because of other smoking-related illnesses that may occur and cause premature death, such as lung cancer, heart attack, emphysema, severe asthma, stroke, and other forms of cancer.
 Studies done in the last five years also found a connection between heavy tobacco smoking and Alzheimers disease.

-When buying life insurance for smokers on a monthly basis, the 10-year level term policy is the most affordable, but other issues must be taken into consideration before making a decision.
+When buying life insurance for smokers on a monthly basis, the 10-year level term policy is the cheapest, but other issues must be taken into consideration before making a decision.
 Term policies expire at a certain date; at that time the policy needs to be converted to whole life, cash it in, or renew the policy.
-At that point you will be 10 years older, so financially speaking its safer to invest in whole life ins., in order to keep the premium rates constant throughout your life.
+At that point you will be 10 years older, so financially speaking it's safer to invest in whole life ins., in order to keep the premium rates constant throughout your life.

 A smoker (cigarette, cigars or pipe), who is looking to buy life insurance, should consider several options before making a final purchasing decision.
 These options include; term life insurance versus whole life insurance and the length of coverage.
 All of these factors determine the average premium costs.

 Since smokers will be paying higher premiums, its important to spend your money wisely.
 Several sites are available on the Internet for quoting; some don't require any personal information.
 Others don't always provide with a quote at that time, but will call or email you with the cheapest prices they find.

 The most important thing is to read the policy carefully and realize what you are getting for your money.
 Do a thorough research before making your final decision.

 When it comes to most insurance companies, it does not matter if you are an occasional cigar smoker or an habitual cigar smoker - they will consider you a smoker and your rates will be the same as someone that smokes two packs of cigarettes per day.